Brexiteers wary as Sunak and EU chief prepare to announce Northern Ireland deal

 “I’m afraid with all the EU deals the devil is in the detail, so when people say ‘we need to see the legal text’, they are not larking about, they really want to see it to understand what the effect is.”

-Mr Rees-Mogg said it would be a mistake for Ms von der Leyen to meet the King before MPs approve the deal, following anger at suggestions it could have been called the “Windsor Agreement”.
+Mr Rees-Mogg had said it would be a mistake for Ms von der Leyen to meet Charles before MPs approve the deal, following anger at suggestions it could have been called the “Windsor Agreement”.

+She will receive an audience with the King at Windsor Castle despite concerns that the move will drag the monarchy into a political announcement.

 Downing Street has not committed to giving the Commons a vote on the final arrangements.
 Conservative Eurosceptic Theresa Villiers argued doing so is “crucial”.